xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [04/2024] I established the **Fusion Intelligence Laboratory** at the Department of Computer Science, University of Exeter.
 The lab aims to **use machine intelligence and multi-source information fusion to benefit humanity.**

+[04/2024] I started my position as a Visiting Researcher at Imperial College London.

 [04/2024] I joined the University of Exeter as a <span style="color: red;">**Senior Lecturer** </span> (~Associate Professor in the UK system).

 [03/2024] I was featured as **<span style="color: red;">"Imperial People"</span>**